-My illustration shows the progression of marking a single circle, but your circles will actually be marked side by side along the width of fabric.
-Circles can be marked along pre-cut 8-1/2" wide strips of fabric, or side by side on the entire yardage.
+This illustration shows the progression of marking a single circle, but your circles will actually be marked side by side along the width of the fabric.
+Circles can be marked along pre-cut 8-1/2" wide strips of fabric or side by side on the entire yardage.

-- Make a window template using my 8-1/2" circle pattern.
-Print the pattern at 100% -- do not allow your printer to scale the file.
+- Make a window template using this 8-1/2" circle pattern.
+Print the pattern at 100%—do not allow your printer to scale the file.

 - Draw another circle next to the first, letting outer lines touch to conserve fabric.
 Continue drawing circles across the fabric.
 Repeat until you have 25 circles.